jacobyhsi/InterpreTabNet/README.md

 ## Usage

 Clone this repository and navigate to it in your terminal.
-Install required Packages and Dependencies as follow.
+Install required packages and dependencies as follows.

 ```
 conda create -n interpretabnet python=3.10